JerzyLeg/JerzyLeg/README.md

 Software developer (not sure how to specify my title yet)
 ---------------------------------------------------------

-I am a third year Computer science student at Silesian University of Technology.
+I am a third year Computer Science student at Silesian University of Technology.
 I have general knowledge of C++, Java, Assembly language based on multiple projects I did for my studies.
 I enjoy creating real-life projects made of mechanical parts, microcontroller and software.

 * 🌍  I'm based in Gliwice
 * ✉️  You can contact me at [jurek.legaszewski@gmail.com](mailto:jurek.legaszewski@gmail.com)